PunkBASSter/insta-sub-unsub/README.md

 * Detection of implicit scraping block of the current account (excluding it from the pool for a while).

 Drawbacks:
 * Some of UI elements locators on Insta side may change breaking the jobs (in average once per 3 months).
+* Many locators rely on strings in Russian localization (won't work with different cultures selected in the browser).
 * Pumping goes rather slow: 30-50 new followers per day with default settings.
 * Lack of reporting.